 The HSGP grant is initially awarded to Cal OES as the grantee; and thereafter funds are allocated to the Bay Area UASI (BAUASI), as a sub-grantee.
-The BAUASI receives a net award after CalOES subtracts a percentage (up to 20%) for their Management &Administration.
+The BAUASI receives a net award after CalOES subtracts a percentage (up to 20%) for their Management & Administration.
+For FY23 CalOES's percentage is 18.5%.
 Within the net award, the BAUASI determines funding allocations through a four-tiered process.